On the Lagrange and Markov Dynamical Spectra: Introduction

-The problem of finding intervals in the classical Lagrange and Markov spectra, is closely related to the study of the fractal geometry of Cantor sets, for this reason we believe that fractal geometry of Cantor set could be the key to solve the problems about dynamical Lagrande and Markov spectra in dimension two.
-In fact, using techniques of stable intersection of two regular Cantor sets, whose sum of Hausdorff dimensions is greater than 1, (cf. \cite{MY} and \cite{MY1}), we prove the following theorem:\\ \ \\ {\bf Main Theorem} \emph{Let $\Lambda$ be a horseshoe associated to a $C^2$-diffeomorphism $\varphi$ such that $HD(\Lambda)>1$.
-Then there is, arbitrarily close to $\varphi$ a diffeomorphism $\varphi_{0}$ and a $C^{2}$-neighborhood $W$ of $\varphi_{0}$ such that, if $\Lambda_{\psi}$ denotes the continuation of $\Lambda$ associated to $\psi\in W$, there is an open and dense set $H_{\psi}\subset C^{1}(M,\re)$ such that for all $f\in H_{\psi}$, we have
+The problem of finding intervals in the classical Lagrange and Markov spectra is closely related to the study of the fractal geometry of regular Cantor sets related to the Gauss map.
+Fractal geometry of Cantor sets is also the key to solve some problems about dynamical Lagrange and Markov spectra in dimension two.
+In fact, using results on stable intersections of two regular Cantor sets whose sum of Hausdorff dimensions is greater than 1 (cf. \cite{MY} and \cite{MY1}), we prove the following theorem:\\ \ \\ {\bf Main Theorem} \emph{Let $\Lambda$ be a horseshoe associated to a $C^2$-diffeomorphism $\varphi$ such that $HD(\Lambda)>1$.
+Then there is, arbitrarily close to $\varphi$, a diffeomorphism $\varphi_{0}$ and a $C^{2}$-neighborhood $W$ of $\varphi_{0}$ such that, if $\Lambda_{\psi}$ denotes the continuation of $\Lambda$ associated to $\psi\in W$, there is an open and dense set $H_{\psi}\subset C^{1}(M,\re)$ such that for all $f\in H_{\psi}$, we have

 where $int A$ denotes the interior of $A$.}\\